bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/escs.md

 ArduSub is designed to work with brushless and brushed Electronic Speed Controls (ESCs) to control motors and thrusters.
 A corresponding ESC will need to be used for a similar motor type.
 For example if a brushless thruster is used, then a brushless ESC will be needed.

-ArduPilot does not currently support controlling both brushed and brushless motors at the same time.
+ArduPilot does not support controlling both brushed and brushless motors at the same time.

 The minumim requirements for an ESC of either type are: